jackbeecher23/kovaaks/README.md

 Created Kovaaks in Unity for Dali application

 ## Description
-Kovaaks is an aim training game that I used to love playing and competiting on with my friends.
+Kovaaks is an aim training game that I used to love playing and competing on with my friends.
 For this project, I decided to recreate a simple version of the game.

 ## Application Link